fbpx Skip to Content

 When you’re lucky enough to catch root rot early, you can try to save your Philodendron melanochrysum.

 You have to clean the roots of your plant.
-Once you’ve cleaned the roots from dirt, sterilize a pair of pruning scissors.
+Once you’ve cleaned the roots from dirt, sterilize pruning scissors.
 Isopropyl alcohol works well for sterilization.

 With the pruning scissors, prune all the affected roots.
-There should be zero rotting roots connected to your plant when you’re finished.
+When you’re finished, zero rotting roots should be connected to your plant.

 Your Philodendron melanochrysum Has Brown Leaves

-The symptom of brown leaves on a Philodendron melanochrysum can mean a lot of things.
+The symptom of brown leaves on a Philodendron melanochrysum can mean many things.
 Brown leaves can mean many conditions and issues.

-But one of the lesser-known causes of brown leaves is from a high amount of salt in your plant’s soil.
+But one of the lesser-known causes of brown leaves is the high salt in your plant’s soil.

 Too much soluble salt comes from fertilizer.
 Every time you fertilize your plant, the salt adds up in the soil.

-This is why it’s important to do a soil flush from time to time.
+This is why it’s important to do a soil flush occasionally.
 Soil flushes are an easy process.

-To do a soil flush, turn on your faucet at a slow speed.
-Run the water over the soil of your plant for ten to fifteen minutes.
+To do a soil flush, turn on your faucet slowly.
+Run the water over your plant’s soil for ten to fifteen minutes.

 Let the water drain completely before you place your plant back in its’ usual spot.

-According to the University of Minnesota, the necrotic spots start as a small dark spot on the leaf.
+According to the University of Minnesota, the necrotic spots start as a small dark spots on the leaf.

 Ugly leaves aren’t the only consequence of Bacterial Leaf Spot.
-This plant disease can kill the leaves if it isn’t treated soon enough.
+This plant disease can kill the leaves if not treated soon enough.

-The best way to combat Bacterial Spot Disease is by removing the infected parts right away.
+The best way to combat Bacterial Spot Disease is by immediately removing the infected parts.

 Philodendron melanochrysum leaf blades have a velvety texture